maxpou/maxpou.fr/content/_drafts/2019-11-01-vuejs-testing/index.md

 In a nutshell, this pyramid said that we shoud write a lot of unit test (because they're cheap and fast), some integration test and a few E2E tests.
 I don't know about you but I don't like this pyramid.

 I have been working with component oriented franework/lib (React/Vue).

-Almost 80% of my bug don't come from the component but how compenents interact together.
+**Most of the bug don't come from the component, but, how compenents interact together.**

 ![titanic sinking but all tests are green](./titanic.jpg)

-That's why I think the Pyramid is not relevant for frontend.
+That's why I think the Pyramid is not relevant for frontend world.
 Let me introduce you something else: the Testing Trophy!

 ![testing trophy (© kentcdodds)](./trophy.jpg)